jessegoodier/kubernetes-environment-lister-web/README.md

 Simple tool to find all the namespaces with ingresses and list the pods/containers/images.

+Why was this made?
+1. Easy method for the less cli-oriented folks to find environments to test against.
+2. Read-only cluster-wide visibility.
+3. No need for cluster-auth.
+4. Easy method for auth, for secure environments.

-We maintain many different configs for QA and this utility was created to help our engineers find specific images for testing.
+At Kubecost, we maintain many different configs for QA and this utility was created to help our engineers find specific releases for testing.

 Shout out to all the AI tools for writing a majority of this.